Read my previous article to install obs: jphein.com/how-to-instal…

 2. The second step is to plug your phone into your computer using the USB micro or USB C cable.
 Then turn on USB tethering on your phone.

-The easiest way is by using VLC, but it seems to create a delay on my machine.
+An easy way is by using VLC, but it seems to also create a delay on my machine.
 Does anyone have suggestions?

 sudo apt --yes install vlc